hovnokleslo14/INFERNIA/README.md

 # death-is-near
-my game launcher repository nothing more
+Infernia studio repository nothing more and nothing less.